sidd-mittal/Recipe-Mapper/README.md

-# Recipe-Mapper
+# 🍽 Recipe-Mapper
-🍽 🍕 A web-application designed to help people from around the world discover new recipes and learn new cultures, at the comfort of their home!
+Hackathon project @ HackAttack.
+A web-application designed to help people from around the world discover new recipes and learn new cultures, at the comfort of their home!

 # Figma Application Prototype
 A Figma prototype was created to demonstrate the purpose and functionality of our application